aespa: Innovation or Invasion?

 by Ryan Wong

-On October 26th, SM Entertainment, widely regarded as the most prestigious company within the Kpop industry, unveiled aespa: a four-member girl group set to debut on November 17th.
-As the agency’s first female act in six years and idol group in four, anticipation was rife; hardcore stans and casual listeners alike could not wait to see what SM, infamous for its experimental concepts and sounds, would bring to the table after the successes of groups like NCT and Red Velvet.
+On October 26th, 2020, SM Entertainment, widely regarded as the most prestigious company within the K-pop industry, unveiled aespa: a four-member girl group set to debut on November 17th.
+As the agency’s first female act in six years and idol group in four, anticipation was rife; hardcore stans and casual listeners alike could not wait to see what the company, infamous for its experimental concepts and sounds, would bring to the table after the successes of groups like NCT and Red Velvet.

 “This group [aespa] is what I’ve of as it projects a future world centered on celebrities and avatars, transcending boundaries between the real and virtual worlds.” — Lee Soo-man